 We also recommend cleaning reclamation buckets with bleach-water once all the clay has been removed from them.
 This cuts way down on mold growth in recycled clay scraps.

 If you are mixing your own clay, you can use bleach-water to clean the interior of the mixer.
 You can also cut down on the mold by adding a small amount of bleach to the water used to wet the dry clay.
 (The chlorine volatilizes out and will not effect forming or firing results.)
 The same goes for reclaiming dried clay scraps.

 Don't Want to Use Bleach?

 If you are not keen on the idea of using bleach, as it is too harsh and abrasive, some potters have been known to add a few drops of vinegar to any clay that has become moldy.
 This, of course, can make the clay smell, but you won't need to add too much.
-Another method is using Epsom salts, these 'attract clay platelets in the moist clay state' and this causes the clay to become flocculated.
+Another method is using Epsom salts, these attract clay platelets in the moist clay state and causes the clay to become flocculated.
 The Epsom salts should be diluted before use to prevent the clay from blistering.

 Common mold symptoms include respiratory distress (coughing, sneezing, shortness of breath, asthma, etc.), nose and throat irritation, nasal or sinus congestion, runny nose, eye distress (itchiness, redness, burning, watery), headaches, sensitivity to light, and skin rashes, redness, or irritations.